sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 I invite you to use this document to bootstrap your way to scientifically-acceptable technical writing.

 From a now-deleted StackExchange post on "pet peeves in academic writing":
-> Ernest Hemingway wrote that "the only kind of writing is rewriting."
+> Ernest Hemingway wrote, "the only kind of writing is rewriting."
 E. B. White wrote essentially the same thing: "The best writing is rewriting."
 >
 > I have plenty of pet peeves about academic writing, but they all seem to have the same cause: that the author apparently didn't care about writing well.
 >